Frequently Asked Questions

 What is the target audience for Coocook?

 Coocook has been initially developed for a summer camp for kids and teens in Leipzig, Germany: the Sommerlager Leipzig [German].
-It happens once a year for 3 weeks with up to 175 people per meal.
-Most of the staff and all kitchen staff are volunteers.
+It happens once a year for almost 4 weeks with up to 200 people per meal.
+Most of the camp staff and all kitchen staff are volunteers.

 Still we tried to make Coocook universally useful but these use cases match best:

-You have an event limited in time rather than a regular menu, like in a restaurant.
+You have an event limited in time rather than a permanent menu, like in a restaurant.

-You have a team that needs ingredient lists and cooking instructions.
+You have a team of volunteers (not professional chefs) who need detailed ingredient lists and cooking instructions.

 What features does Coocook not offer?